Anti-Inflammatory Foods

 Just as inflammatory foods can affect the body, they can also affect our brain.
 Thus explaining the anti-depressant effect of plant-based diets.
 They allow you to steer clear of inflammatory foods.

-Apart from food triggers, the type of in the diet may make a difference, too.
+Apart from food triggers, the type of fat in the diet may make a difference, too.
 Researchers have suggested that an excess of uric acid, an inflammatory fat found in chicken, eggs, beef, sausage, and fish, can promote inflammation in the brain and interfere with normal brain function.

 Stay tuned with us, we know that plant-based foods are good for the brain; the explanation as to why they help may become clearer with time.